Warner Bros Studio Tour

 In short, it’s a 2.5 hour romp through the capital where you’ll encounter, amongst other things, the entrance to the Leaky Cauldron; the Ministry of Magic; one of the many streets that inspired Diagon Alley; and numerous other landmarks which you’ll recognise from key scenes in the films.
 As with all walking tours, it’s the guides who can magic an everyday stroll into a voyage of discovery, and each and every one comes replete with an encyclopaedic knowledge and passion for Potter.

-Details: Tour for Muggles runs every day between 10:30am-3pm, and the whole experience takes around 2.5 hours.
-Tickets are £16 for an adult, £14 for a young muggle – book here.
+Details: Tour for Muggles runs several times every day, and the whole experience takes around 2 hours.
+Tickets are £17 for an adult, £15 for a young muggle – book here.
 (Wizards probably go free but you’ll have a hard time proving it to them.)

 Tour for Muggles | Begins near London Bridge Underground Station – 20 Stainer Street, London, SE1 9RL